PolymerLabs/arcs/README.md

 ## Install

-Note that you need a **recent** version of Node because we use new ES6 features. v9 is definitely OK.
+Arcs is developed with a recent version of Node (v9.4.0 at the time of this writing), in particular as we use new ES6 features.
+You can check our [Travis config](https://github.com/PolymerLabs/arcs/blob/master/.travis.yml) to see what version is used for automated build status.
+More recent versions should work, but if for example you see test errors on a version that's a full release later (ex. v10+) you may want to try rolling back to an earlier version.
+We welcome patches that will allow more recent versions to operate, ideally without requiring an upgrade to our current version.

 ```
 $ npm install